 - be persistent and persuasive

-- lead you to think you have been specially chosen
+- lead you to think you have been specially selected

-They will tempt you with an enticing offer or exciting news, such as:
+They will tempt you with an enticing offer or some exciting news, such as...

-- you’ve been selected to join a money making scheme
+- you’ve been specially selected to join a money-making scheme

 - you are entitled to a tax rebate

-- a chance to earn a fortune by helping them transfer money out of a foreign country
+- a chance to earn a small fortune by helping them transfer money from a foreign country

-- buy something to let you take advantage of the offer
+- buy goods from them in order to take advantage of the offer being made

-Subscribe to our email alerts (link opens in new window) (including Be Scam Aware which contains scams and rogue traders reported as operating in our area).
+You can also subscribe to our email alerts to find out about the scams and rogue traders reported as operating in our local area.